 telescopeѲptics.net ▪▪▪▪ CONTENTS

-4.5.1.
-Testing optical quality ▐ 4.5.3.
+4.8.1.
+Testing optical quality ▐ 4.8.3.
 Ronchi test

-4.5.2.
+4.8.2.
 Foucault test

-FIGURE 34: The principle of the Foucault test.
+FIGURE 52: The principle of the Foucault test.
 Light reflected from mirror surface carries the information on geometric properties of the reflecting surface: if it is perfect spherical, the light from the entire surface will converge to a single aberration-free focus.
 If surface deviates from spherical, focus location will vary with the zonal height.
 An opaque thin plate with straight, sharp edge (usually some type of metal blade, called knife edge, or KE for short) moving perpendicularly across the focusing light in the proximity of focus location produces a shadow moving across the surface; shape of the shadow tells instantly whether a surface is spherical, with one unique focus for the entire surface, or not.

 If it is a sphere, a straight-edge shadow moves over the surface as the KE cuts through the light converging to or diverging from the focus (A'); or the uniform, light-grayish shadow spreads over the entire surface when the KE intercepts converging cone at the focus, producing so called null (A).
 This makes the test particularly well suited for quick and reliable tests of spherical reflecting surfaces.
 Non-spherical surfaces produce defocused, commensurate to their conic, creating various shadow forms as the KE moves through the converging light near aberrated focus (B), with only a single zone nulled, and the rest of surface area split between darker and brighter areas (B', edge zone nulled, patterns generated by Mike Lindner's Foucault Simulator).

 While long ago replaced with newer testing technologies in the professional circles, Foucault test is still widely used by the amateurs.
 The standard reference is How to make a telescope by Texereau; more recent, A manual for amateur telescope makers, Leclaire.
 Online, David Harbour's description is among the most detailed of the Foucault test.
-Programs for analyzing Foucault test data, such as SIXTEST by Jim Burrows, are a computer-era enhancement to the test's proven value.
+Programs for analyzing Foucault test data, such as SIXTEST by Jim Burrows, are computer-era enhancement to the test's proven value.
 More recent variants of the test include replacing KE with a wire (wire test), the Foucault zonal mask by (Everest) pin-stick, or the eye by a camera, taking shots of the entire mirror surface for selected blade locations, which then can be analyzed with computer software (automated, or Robo-Foucault, such as the "semi-automated" version detailed by Mike Peck).

-Longitudinal aberration for object at the center of curvature is given by LA=KDρ2/8F, where K is the conic, D mirror diameter, ρ the zonal (radius) height normalized to 1 for D/2, and F the mirror focal ratio ƒ/D, ƒ being the focal length.
-It is measured with respect to the paraxial focus, with the minus sign for K<0 indicating that outer zones focus farther away than the central zone.
+where K is the conic, D mirror diameter, ρ the zonal (radius) height normalized to 1 for D/2=d, and F the mirror focal ratio f/D (not to confuse with the actual test focal ratio, which is 2F), f being the focal length, half the vertex radius of curvature R (note that this applies only for paraboloid, i.e. K=-1; f<R/2 for K>-1 and f>R/2 for K<-1).
+It is measured with respect to paraxial focus, with the minus sign for K<0 indicating that outer zones focus farther away than the central zone.

 Specific manner in which the data obtained by measuring deviations from perfect zonal foci is used varies somewhat from one source to another.
 In general, the row data - the actual measured deviations from the zonal foci of a corresponding paraboloid - are first offset by the longitudinal aberration of a perfect paraboloid.
 The result is called residuals.
 Specifically, if the longitudinal aberration of a paraboloid for four zonal heights are L1P, L2P, L3P and L4P, and actual measured values L1A, L2A, L3A and L4A, the residuals are (L1A-L1P), (L2A-L2P), (L3A-L3P) and (L4A-L4P).